-The establishment of this independent role signals a new direction in how industry will engage with the training system.
-The VSC will work with employers, unions and government to better align training with the needs of the Victorian industry and the economy as a whole.
-This will ensure that the training requirements of students and employers are met, and that skills outcomes support the Government’s economic objectives for productivity and growth.
+This independent role signalled a new direction in how industry would engage with the training system.
+The VSC works with employers, unions and government to better align training with the needs of the Victorian industry and economy.
+This will ensure the training requirements of students and employers are met, and that skills outcomes support the Government’s economic objectives for productivity and growth.

 The new HVAC Centre of Excellence at Holmesglen’s Chadstone campus in Melbourne was officially opened this week by the Victorian Skills Commissioner, Mr Neil Coulson.
 Some 100 guests from HVAC and associated industries attended the event which is a collaborative partnership between Holmesglen TAFE and the Air Conditioning and Mechanical Contractors’ Association (AMCA).
 The Centre […]

 Victorian Skills Commissioner (VSC), Mr Neil Coulson together with Victorian Registrations and Qualifications Authority (VRQA) Chief Executive Officer, Ms Lynn Glover signed a memorandum of understanding (MOU) on Friday May 24, 2019.
 The VRQA is an independent authority that works to assure the quality of education and training in Victoria, it applies standards to education […]

 The 2019 Global Skills Challenge, staged in conjunction with the Victorian Skills Commissioner and WorldSkills Australia, is the biggest international skills excellence competition to be held in Australia this year.
 The Victorian Skills Commissioner opened and closed the event, which saw 500 competitors and officials from 16 different countries taking part in 24 different skill […]